anjesh/internship-test/devops/docker-me/readme.md

 ## Docker me

+If you are hearing Docker for the first time, you should be elated.
+You get to learn something.
+Take your time to explore and learn.

 ### What you need to do

 * Take a [git class in codeschool](https://www.codeschool.com/courses/try-git) if you haven’t already.